vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Interface/Scene View/Visibility.md

 ## Scene view: Visibility
-Check that Scene visibility is not disabled for the object in question.
+Check that Scene visibility is not disabled.

 ![Scene view visibility](scene-view-visibility.png)